arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 Now we see why we needed to invoke `symbol-name`! `symbol-at-point` converts the string to a symbol, so we needed `symbol-name` to get the string back!
-It makes sense to just invoke `thing-at-point`, then:
+It makes sense to directly invoke `thing-at-point`, then:

 ```elisp
 (defun consult-line-symbol-at-point ()